 The regulations and policies cover, among other things, payment of fees, attendance at classes, submission of work, attendance at examinations, student discipline, complaints procedures, and freedom of speech and equal opportunities policies.
 Please read them before you accept your offer of a place to ensure that you understand the commitment you are making.
 Please also be aware that our policies and regulations can change at the start of any academic year.

-Your right to cancel
+Your Right to Cancel

 Once the University of Surrey has made you an offer of a place on a programme, setting out any conditions associated with the offer, and you or your appointed representative have accepted it, you have entered into a legally binding agreement with us.
 If you want to withdraw from this agreement and cancel your acceptance of an offer, you must notify us within 14 days of the date that you accepted the offer:

-- For applicants applying to Surrey through UCAS, this means 14 days from the date that you/ your appointed representative accepted the offer as your Firm or Insurance choice in UCAS Track
+- For applicants applying to Surrey through UCAS, this means 14 days from the date that you/ your appointed representative accepted the offer as your Firm or Insurance choice in UCAS Track.

-- For applicants applying directly to Surrey, this means 14 days from the date when you / your appointed representative accepted your offer in the Applicant Portal
+- For applicants applying directly to Surrey, this means 14 days from the date when you / your appointed representative accepted your offer in the Applicant Portal.

 You must let us know in writing of your decision to cancel the acceptance of your offer.
 You can do this by informing us via the Applicant Portal or by emailing email@example.com.